-- Select securities using a "rating improvement" approach: the portfolio's weighted average ESG rating must be higher than the weighted average ESG rating of the benchmark used for information purposes, after eliminating 30% of the worst securities based on the ESG rating and all exclusions applied by the sub-fund, information purposes, on two sustainability indicators (greenhouse gas intensity indicator and no human rights policy indicator).
+- Select securities using a "rating improvement" approach: the portfolio's weighted average ESG rating must be higher than the weighted average ESG rating of the benchmark used for information purposes, after eliminating 30% of the worst securities based on the ESG rating and all exclusions applied by the sub-fund, - The minimum non-financial analysis rate of 90% is applied to the subfund's eligible assets. - Obtain a better ESG performance than that of the benchmark indicator used for information purposes, on two sustainability indicators (greenhouse gas intensity indicator and no human rights policy indicator).